 Ramen video lives on one rule: pick the appetizing moment and shoot only that.
 The noodle pull, the broth pour, the yolk-cut, the steam cloud — each is a five- to seven-second clip on its own.
-Stack them into a TVC in the edit, not in the prompt.
-The ten templates below cover the canonical ramen beats with explicit 120fps slow-motion, single hard light to catch the broth gloss, and the dark moody backdrops that frame steam most cleanly.
+Stack them into a TVC in the edit, not in the prompt, because today’s models cap a single render at 8 seconds (Google Veo 3.1) or 15 seconds (Kling 3.0 and Seedance 2.0) as of June 2026.
+The ten templates below cover the canonical ramen beats with a 120fps slow-motion look, a single hard key light to catch the broth gloss, and the dark backdrops that frame steam most cleanly.
 For other food formats, see food commercial video prompts.

 What a high-quality video prompt should contain